Services / Executive Coaching

 Structured Coaching Sessions

-Regular 1:1 sessions built around the diagnostic findings.
-Not a standing check-in.
-Each session has a specific purpose, a named focus, and a concrete output.
+Regular 1:1 sessions built around the leader.
+The first session identifies which zone the leader is in, what the terrain around them looks like, and what the coaching needs to address first.
+From there, each session has a specific purpose, a named focus, and a concrete output.
 The work moves because there is a direction.

 03